egstad/bee-and-bloom-pre-2019/README.md

 ## Instruction
 1. Clone the repo: `git clone git@github.com:jordanegstad/bee-and-bloom.git; cd bee-and-bloom`
-2. Install dependecies : `npm i; npm install -g @squarespace/server`
+2. Install global dependecies : `npm install -g parcel-bundler; npm install -g @squarespace/server`
 3. Fire up the front-end: `npm start`
 4. Open an additional shell and navigate to the (squarespace) _Template_ directory.
 This is where you'll boot up the squarespace server.: `cd template; squarespace-server https://bee-and-bloom.squarespace.com --auth`.

+## Publish
+Changes ready to go live?
+Cool.
+In your first shell, cancel the start script `ctrl + c` and run the build script `npm run build`.
+When you're ready to publish your changes, switch to the squarespace shell, cancel the script, and create and push your changes with git.
+SS only has one master branch, so it goes live immediately.

 ## Notes
-- Built on Squarespace
+- Squarespace CMS
-- jQuery, SCSS, Webpack
-- IMPORTANT: Some dependencies require Node@6 to be used.
-I know it's old, Boohoo.
+- Build Tool and Hot Module Replacement with [Packal](https://parceljs.org/getting_started.html)